thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 1a: NGC 1560 - rotation velocity of a spheroid

-TODO:	Fig 1b: NGC 1560 mass density and potential of NGC 1560
+CHECK:	Fig 1b: NGC 1560 mass density and potential

 TODO:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid